Vinayakbora/Vinayakbora/README.md

 I am a highly motivated and skilled Software Engineer with one year of professional experience in the field with a strong passion for Android Development.
 Currently, I am an integral part of the Mobile Development Team at Bajaj Markets, where I specialize in utilizing Kotlin for Android Development.
 My expertise lies in designing and developing robust and user-friendly applications that deliver exceptional user experiences.

-In my previous role, I had the opportunity to work closely with the backend team, where I contributed to the development of APIs using Laravel.
+In my previous role, I worked closely with the backend team, contributing to the development of APIs using Laravel.
 This experience has provided me with a well-rounded understanding of the full software development lifecycle, from backend architecture to Frontend implementation.
 It has also equipped me with the ability to collaborate effectively with cross-functional teams to deliver high-quality products.

 In addition to my Mobile and Backend Development skills, I possess strong proficiency in SQL and have a keen eye for Frontend Development.
 I am adept at crafting elegant and responsive user interfaces that enhance the overall user experience.
-I am constantly staying up to date with the latest trends and technologies in the industry, ensuring that my skill set remains relevant and adaptable.
+I am constantly updated with the latest trends and technologies in the industry, ensuring that my skill set remains relevant and adaptable.

 ---